bchr02/epochjs/README.md

 # epochjs version 1.0.0
 Track the elapsed time since a certain point, like the start of a node script.

+## Installation:
+Run `npm install epochjs` to install from the NPM registry.

 ## Examples:
 ````javascript
 var epoch = require('epochjs');